gnotaras/wordpress-add-meta-tags/readme.txt

 When enabled, WordPress users with administrator privileges see a box that contains the full metadata (exactly as it is added in the HTML head) above the content for easier examination.

+= Metadata for embedded media =

+Add-Meta-Tags generates detailed metadata for the media that have been attached to the content.
+This happens for all the media you manage in the WordPress media library.

+Apart from attaching local media to the content, WordPress lets authors <a href="http://codex.wordpress.org/Embeds">embed external media</a> by simply including a link to those media inside the content or by using the `[embed]` shortcode.
+Several external services are supported.

+Add-Meta-Tags can detect some of those media and generate metadata for them.
+Currently, only links to Youtube and Vimeo videos, Soundcloud tracks and Flickr images are supported.
+So, even if you host your media externally on those services, this plugin can still generate metadata for them.
+This metadata is by no means as detailed as the metadata that is generated for local media, but it is gives search engines a good idea about what external media are associated with your content.

+This feature relies entirely on the data WordPress has already cached for the embedded media.
+The plugin will never send any requests to external services attempting to get more detailed information about the embedded media as this would involve unacceptable overhead.

+Here is what's supported:

+- Links to Youtube videos of the form: `http://www.youtube.com/watch?v=VIDEO_ID`
+- Links to Vimeo videos of the form: `http://vimeo.com/VIDEO_ID`
+- Links to Soundcloud tracks of the form: `https://soundcloud.com/USER_ID/TRACK_ID`
+- Links to Flickr images of the form: `http://www.flickr.com/photos/USER_ID/IMAGE_ID/`

+This feature should be considered experimental.

 = Translations =